 Determining the Value of Damages

-At Goldberg Finnigan, we fight hard to negotiate fair compensation for our clients.
+At Goldberg Finnegan, we fight hard to negotiate fair compensation for our clients.
 We will thoroughly evaluate the damages you suffered, such as:

 - Medical expenses